prototypsthlm/taco/README.md

 You can see all that in action in `src/lib/components/ModalConfirm.svelte`.

-## Dark Mode
+### Dark Mode

-We changed the default dark mode styling strategy in Tailwind to be class based (see tailwind config) instead of based in the system preference only.
-So now, the site respects user pref on dark mode but also allows us to force dark mode where there's no "non-dark" mode implemented. that can be done just adding the class `dark` to any part we want to force dark mode.
-See `Input` component usage in sign in and sign up for reference.
+We have changed the default dark mode styling strategy in Tailwind CSS to be class-based (see tailwind.config.ts), rather than relying solely on system preferences.
+This adjustment allows the site to respect user preferences for dark mode while also enabling us to enforce dark mode in areas where a light mode is not implemented.

+To force dark mode, simply add the class dark to any element where you want it to take effect.
+For reference, you can see the usage in the Input component on the sign-in and sign-up pages.

-We control the dark mode toggling here: `src/routes/+layout.svelte`.
+We manage the dark mode toggling in src/routes/+layout.svelte.

-## Form validations

-We use zod validation library to validate forms.
-See settings and auth routes for ref.
-There is probably a good opportunity for an abstraction there given we use everywhere the same pattern.

-## Email provide
+### Email provider

-As email provider Postmark is used.
-Email templates are created in some extra ts files.
-Therefore it should be easy to switch to another email provider by just switching out the provider in the email file.
+We utilize <b>Postmark</b> as our email provider.
+Email templates are created in separate TypeScript files, making it easy to switch to another email provider by simply changing the provider configuration in the email file.

 ## Contribution

-Your are very welcome to do any kind of contribution that being issue reporting, code contribution or feature requests!
-Please take a look into the issue section of this repo to make sure your request isn't already existing.
-If not feel free to create an issue and tag it with suiting labels.
+We welcome all contributions, whether through issue reporting, code contributions, or feature requests!
+Please check the [Issues](https://github.com/prototypsthlm/taco/issues) section of this repository to ensure your request has not already been submitted.
+If you don't find an existing issue, feel free to create a new one and tag it with the appropriate labels.

 ## About Prototyp